Navy, Army and Air Force Institutes

 NAAFI personnel serving aboard ship are part of the Naval Canteen Service (NCS), wear naval uniform and have action stations, but remain ordinary civilians.
 NAAFI personnel can also join the Expeditionary Force Institutes (EFI), which provides NAAFI facilities in war zones.
-EFI personnel are members of the Army Reserve serving on special engagements, bear ranks and wear uniform.
+EFI personnel are members of the Army Reserve serving on special engagements, who bear ranks and wear uniform.
 NCS personnel can similarly volunteer to join the Royal Navy when it goes on active service.

-Before NAAFI
+Background

 In 1892, the Hon.
 Lionel Fortescue, Canteen President of the 17th Lancers, became dissatisfied with the corrupt way in which canteen finances were being handled.
 He established a system for keeping a locked till in the canteen and put Sergeant John Gardner in charge, an honest and able man who would later look after hundreds and thousands of pounds as one of the staff of the Navy and Army Canteen Board during the First World War.

-The locked till practice was soon adopted by other regiments, until another Canteen Officer, Major Harry Crauford of the Grenadier Guards was also dissatisfied with the food provided for his canteen and approached Lionel Fortescue with the idea of forming a co-operative society and doing their own buying.
+The locked till practice was soon adopted by other regiments, until another Canteen Officer, Major Harry Crauford of the Grenadier Guards was also dissatisfied with the food provided for his canteen and approached Lionel Fortescue with the idea of forming a cooperative society and doing their own buying.
 Together, they managed to raise £400 and founded the Canteen and Mess Co-operative Society.
 The rule was that interest was not to exceed five percent and all further profits were to be handed to the regimental canteens as a rebate.

-They hoped that in time the co-operative would become a buying and distributing agency for the whole Army.
-In August 1914, all arrangements were upset by the outbreak of the First World War.
+They hoped in time the cooperative would become a buying and distributing agency for the whole army.
+In August 1914, all arrangements were upset by the outbreak of World War I.

-The British Expeditionary Force (BEF) - the greater part of Britain's regular Army - was sent to France and hundreds of thousands of young men enlisted to fight for the King and the country.
+The British Expeditionary Force – the greater part of Britain's regular army – was sent to France and hundreds of thousands of young men enlisted to fight for the King and the country.